-- The two remaining areas are anticipated to be cleaned up in 2014 – 2015 (Unkamet Brook Area and Residential Properties Downstream of the Confluence).
+- The two remaining areas are anticipated to be cleaned up in 2014 – 2016 (Unkamet Brook Area and Floodplain Residential Properties Downstream of the Confluence).

-To date, 130,500 cubic yards of soil was removed from the 17 completed cleanup areas.
+To date, 144,000 cubic yards (cy) of soil has been was removed from the 18 completed cleanup areas.

 50 acres of cleaned up property has been transferred to PEDA for redevelopment.
 PEDA currently has two tenants; a two-acre solar array and a financial services company.